ResolvedStudios/Resolved-Greenzones/README.md

 # Install Resolved-Greenzones
 ### Step 1
 - Download the main file
-- Donload [Resolved-Notify](https://github.com/ResolvedStudios/Resolved-Notify) (MUST DOWNLOAD THIS FOR NOTIFACTIONS TO WORK)
+- Donload [Resolved-Notify](https://github.com/ResolvedStudios/Resolved-Notify) (MUST DOWNLOAD THIS FOR NOTIFICATIONS TO WORK)
 ### Step 2
 - Drag and drop "Resolved-Greenzone" into your resource folder
 - Drag and drop "Resolved-Notify" into your resource folder